aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/06-work-with-model-relationships.md

 - Interpret relationship properties in the model diagram
 - Set relationship properties
-- Use DAX functions that modify relationship behavior
+- Use DAX functions that modify relationship behaviour

 ## Architecture Diagram